Weak topological phases in the presence of interactions: Classifying invertible phases

 For example, consider the $d=3$ time-reversal invariant insulator in class AII studied first in \cite{fu_topological_2007-1,fu_topological_2007-2}.
 We classify its phases using \eqref{AII_Cstar_alg} as

 see \cite[Theorem 11.14]{freed_twisted_2013}.
 As observed in e.g. \cite{kitaev_periodic_2009} and \cite[Theorem 3.35]{freed_k-theory_2016}, one $\Z_2$ invariant encodes the strong phase detected by the Fu-Kane-Mele invariant.
-The $\Z$ invariant counts the number of Kramers pairs of electrons, one $\Z_2$ invariant encodes the strong phase, and the $(\Z_2)^3$ vector invariant encodes the weak topological phases: phases protected by the discrete translation symmetry.
+The $\Z$ invariant counts the number of Kramers pairs of electrons, and the $(\Z_2)^3$ vector invariant encodes the weak topological phases: phases protected by the discrete translation symmetry.
 These phases may be viewed as quantum spin Hall phases living on each two-dimensional cross section of the three-dimensional material.
-Indeed, for a continuous translation symmetry, we obtain $\widetilde{\KR}{}^{-4}(S^3) \cong \Z_2$ and only the first $\Z_2$ survives. \end{example}
+Indeed, for a continuous translation symmetry, we obtain $\widetilde{\KR}{}^{-4}(\bar{S}{}^3) \cong \Z_2$ and only the first $\Z_2$ survives. \end{example}

 Example \ref{AIIKtheory} generalizes to all tenfold classes to obtain the following corollary of Theorem \ref{neutraltheorem}: